ibm-cloud-docs/vmwaresolutions/vmonic/trbl_add_ha_cluster_config.md

 `The number of heartbeat datastores for host is 1, which is less than required: 2`

-This issue occurs if there is no redundancy in shared storage to allow for data store heart beating.
+This issue occurs if redundancy is not in shared storage to allow for data store heart beating.
 {: tsCauses}

 For more information and steps how to fix the problem, see [HA error: The number of heartbeat data stores for host is 1, which is less than required: 2](https://kb.vmware.com/articleview?docid=2004739){:external}.